H1d3r/CS-EXTC2-ICMP/README.md

    > Note, this effectively disables any normal pings to the server, it looks to be possible to have the Controller respond back to normal/non-implant pings, however I haven't implemented that yet.

+   > If the `client` is crashing, see how many packets are receieved.
+If 1: the below command has not run, and ICMP responses are still enabled on the system.

    ```bash
    sudo sysctl -w net.ipv4.icmp_echo_ignore_all=1
    ```